knoup/SPSS/README.md

 `spss::Core core{window, 16};`

 spss::State is an abstract class that the user is meant to derive their desired states from.
-Overloads are required for the destructor, getInput(), update(), and draw() functions.
+Overloads are required for the destructor, `getInput()`, `update()`, and `draw()`.
 Once a user has defined their own state, they can push it to the core's state stack like so:

 ```
 auto state{std::make_unique<SampleState>(window)};
 core.pushState(std::move(state));
 ```

 We can then call `core.run()`, which will begin the program loop.
-By default, it performs the getInput() -> update() -> draw() loop using a fixed timestep, calling the state at the top of the state stack's versions of those functions.
+By default, it performs the `getInput()` -> `update()` -> `draw()` loop using a fixed timestep, calling the state at the top of the state stack's versions of those functions.
 It can be overloaded should the user require more specific fine control over the loop.

 Sometimes, we'll want to still draw the previous state behind the current state, such as in a pause menu.
-This is possible by calling `State::setDrawnInBackground()` (also see `State::setUpdatedInBackground()` and `State::setGetInputInBackground()`).
+This is possible by calling State's `setDrawnInBackground()` (also see `setUpdatedInBackground()` and `setGetInputInBackground()`).

 ## MenuState